suoto/hdl_checker/README.md

 global_build_flags[systemverilog] = <flags passed to the compiler when building SystemVerilog files>
 ```

-When unset, `hdlcc` sets the following default values depending on the compiler
+When unset, HDL Code Checker sets the following default values depending on the
-being used:
+compiler being used:

 * ModelSim